jule64/BinanceTrader/README.md

   "secret": "your-ftx-secret-key"
 }
 ```

-### 3. Save the file and you are ready to start the app:
+Save the file and you are ready to start the app.

+### 3. Start the app:

 ```
 node App.js